Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Lord Brick.

-Chris Smith, monarch of the brick.
+Chris Smith, Monarch of the Brick.

-I'm so sorry, Chris.
+So sorry, Chris.

 It was a bit of fun, wasn't it?